cloudfoundry/stratos/website/docs/extensions/theming.md

-Images that Stratos uses can be overwritten by a theme.
+Images that Stratos uses can be overwritten by a theme, for example the logo and favicon.
 To do so the new images should be added to the package and then referenced in the theme's `package.json` including the path of the image they overwrite.
 Below are some prominent examples.

 |File name|Path|Description|